sdhina/epfldatadynamos/index.md

 We’ve spread ourselves far and large across Wikipedia features and statistical techniques to try and understand if player choices and wikipedia’s organization had anything to do at all with how they could target information on Wikipedia.

 Here’s what we saw:
-* Articles: tend to have more inputs than outputs, be shorter, and have most of their links towards the top, and players that choose to go deeper into articles tend to do better than average.
+* **Articles**: tend to have more inputs than outputs, be shorter, and have most of their links towards the top, and players that choose to go deeper into articles tend to do better than average.
-* Network Characteristics: centrality measurements show that few articles have high centralities except for closeness which is more uniformly distributed.
+* **Network** Characteristics: centrality measurements show that few articles have high centralities except for closeness which is more uniformly distributed.
 Players seem to opt for higher centrality measurements and more so still for closeness centrality.
-* Categories: categories are denser and better clustered than the general network.
+* **Categories**: categories are denser and better clustered than the general network.

 Here’s what we tested:
-* Articles: article length and the input/ouptut ratio of articles on a player’s path both affect the path’s completion while all of length, position of links and input/output ratio of articles affect path duration for completed paths.
+* **Articles**: article length and the input/ouptut ratio of articles on a player’s path both affect the path’s completion while all of length, position of links and input/output ratio of articles affect path duration for completed paths.
-* Network Characteristics: all types of hub centrality measurements affect path completion and average duration of runs with closeness centrality affecting performance the most.
+* **Network Characteristics**: all types of hub centrality measurements affect path completion and average duration of runs with closeness centrality affecting performance the most.
-* Categories: categories have very little effect on the performance of players and are only more effective when the path between source and target within them is short; this is a random effect of Wikipedia’s organization.
+* **Categories**: categories have very little effect on the performance of players and are only more effective when the path between source and target within them is short; this is a random effect of Wikipedia’s organization.

 However, we found low r-squared values for all of our tests, meaning that the features we looked at are only a very small reason why player’s did well.
 In other words, after all of this, we’re almost back at square one, with no real good reason to explain why some players are better than others at Wikispeedia and no good suggestions to improve Wikipedia really either…